pdrlsoftwareteam/AgPilot_v0.1/Tools/scripts/signing/README.md

 There are two methods of getting the secure bootloader onto the board.
-The simplest is to follow the above steps and then follow the usual method of updating the bootloader, which involves sending a MAVLink command to ask the firmware to flash the embedded bootloader from ROMFS.
+The simplest is to follow the above steps and then follow the usual method of updating the bootloader, which involves sending a AGPILOTLink command to ask the firmware to flash the embedded bootloader from ROMFS.
 The firmware generated using the above steps will have your secure bootloader included in ROMFS, so when the users asks for the bootloader to update it will flash the secure bootloader.